 Legal Source: Local Government Code Sec.
 81.0025, Section (e).

-Service requests, that fall is within our jurisdiction and responsibilities, will have a Work Order issued.
-Exact addresses/locations are needed for crews to locate the areas that need work to be performed.
+Service requests, that fall within our jurisdiction and responsibilities, will have a Work Order issued.
+Exact addresses/locations are needed for crews to locate the areas where our assistance is requested.

 Culverts ** (see below)